-- " Granular portfolio: The definitive portfolio's effective number of obligors is 1,500. - " Short Weighted Average Life: the pool has a short weighted-average life (approximately 2.0 years) for SME deals.
-This implies a lower degree of uncertainty regarding Moody's quantitative assumptions. - Diversified Pool: the debtors are located throughout Spain, with no single-region exposure exceeding 25%.
-The largest regions are Comunidad de Madrid and Catalonia, with a weight of 20.65% and 19.87%, respectively. - " Portfolio Arrears: Loans in arrears have been excluded from the final portfolio.
+- " Granular portfolio: The audited portfolio's effective number of obligors is 593. - " Short Weighted Average Life: The pool has a short weighted-average life (approximately 1.5 years) for SME deals.
+This implies a lower degree of uncertainty regarding Moody's quantitative assumptions. - " Diversified Pool: The debtors are located throughout Spain, with no single-region exposure exceeding 25%.
+The largest regions are Comunidad de Madrid and Catalonia, with a weight of 19.9% and 22.3%, respectively. - " Portfolio Arrears: At closing loans in arrears were excluded from the definitive portfolio.